Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

-We would like to remark that the interpolation parameter $l$ is intimately related to the entanglement of the state $|\Psi_{l}\rangle$\footnote{A discussion about the properties and generation of the quasi-Bell squeezed states will be presented elsewhere.} and this will allow us to identify the role of entanglement in the phase estimation process without compromising the other parameters involved.
-We have that, for $l = -1$ the state $|\Psi_{l}\rangle$ is a maximally entangled state, while for $l = 1$ the state is partially entangled in general, becoming maximally entangled only in the limit of $\kappa\rightarrow 0$.
-For $l=0$ we have a product state, and mode $A$ of $|\Psi_{l}\rangle$ is reduced to the squeezed coherent state $|\alpha,\xi\rangle$.
+We have that, for $l = -1$ the state $|\Psi_l\rangle$ has the same amount of entanglement as a maximally entangled pair of qubits, while for $l = 1$ the state is partially entangled in general, and attains the maximum entanglement only in the limit of $\kappa\rightarrow 0$.
+For $l=0$ we have a product state, and mode $A$ of $|\Psi_l\rangle$ is reduced to the squeezed coherent state $|\alpha,\xi\rangle$.
+We recall that partially entangled states may be useful for implementing quantum information tasks \cite{rigolin10,rigolin13}.